ali1845/pythonNotes/OOP_in_python.md

 # Object Oriented Programming (OOP)

-### 1. Object Oriented Programming:
+### 1. Object-Oriented Programming:

-Object Oriented Programming is a method that bundles the related properties/attributes and behaviors of a program and organise it around individual **objects**.
+Object-Oriented Programming is a method that bundles the related properties/attributes and behaviors of a program and organizes it around individual **objects**.

 OOP models real-world entities as Software Objects that have some data associated with them (*attributes*) and can perform certain functions (*behaviors*).

 ##### Difference between classes and primitive Data structures in python:
-Primitive Data structure, like lists, integers and strings, are used to hold simple information, i.e. age of a person, name of a person or a list of hobbies of a person.
+The primitive Data structure, like lists, integers, and strings, is used to hold simple information, i.e. age of a person, the name of a person, or a list of hobbies of a person.

 What if we want to represent all the people in a person's family?
-In order to manage and maintain this more complex problem is to use *classes* rather than these primitive DS, because it will be harder to manage and maintain that.
+To manage and maintain this more complex problem is to use *classes* rather than these primitive DS because it will be harder to manage and maintain that.

 ### 2. Classes